 Now that a decision tree can handle feature vectors, we can talk about decision boundaries.
 By example, the decision boundary for the decision tree in Figure 2.10 is shown in Figure 2.11.
 In the figure, space is first split in half according to the first query along one axis.
-Then, depending on which half of the space you you look at, it is either split again along the other axis, or simple classified.
+Then, depending on which half of the space you look at, it is either split again along the other axis, or simply classified.

 Figure 2.11 is a good visualization of decision boundaries for decision trees in general.
-Their decision boundaries are axis-aligned cuts.
-The cuts must be axis-aligned because nodes can only query on a single feature at a time.
-In this case, since the decision tree was so shallow, the decision boundary was relatively simple.
+Their decision boundaries are axis-aligned